Menopause: A Natural Part of Aging

 Additionally, there are potential risks associated with menopause such as an increased risk for certain medical conditions such as osteoporosis and heart disease.
-While these symptoms may be uncomfortable at times, there are treatments available to help manage them.
-Taking steps to maintain a healthy lifestyle such as exercising, eating a balanced diet, and getting plenty of rest can help women cope with the changes associated with menopause.
+While these symptoms can bring about discomfort, there are treatments available to help manage them.
+Taking steps to maintain a healthy lifestyle - exercising, eating a balanced diet, and getting plenty of rest - can help women cope with the changes associated with menopause.
 With proper care and management, women can make the transition into menopause smoothly and without too much disruption to their daily lives.

 What Causes Menopause?